invinciblescriptz/invincible-private-killing/README.md

     end
 end)

--- When character respawns, re-follow if needed LocalPlayer.CharacterAdded:Connect(function()
+-- When respawn, re-follow if needed LocalPlayer.CharacterAdded:Connect(function()
     task.wait(1)
     if following and followTarget then